 Once you get used to seeing odds in American form, anything else might look weird.
-Converting decimal odds to American odds and vice versa is quite simple.
+However, converting decimal odds to American odds and vice versa is quite simple.

-All you have to do is remove the decimal point and put a negative or positive sign in front of the number when converting from decimal to American.
+When converting from decimal to American, all you have to do is remove the decimal point and put a negative or positive sign in front of the number.
 Whether you use a negative or positive sign depends on whether the payout would be more or less than the value of your wager.

 So again, using our example, 1.65 becomes -165.
 If you were looking at a decimal line of 2.40, for example, that would become +240 ($100 x 2.40=240, which is $140 in profit after you subtract your wager).